 People flock from all over California, and even the rest of the country, to enjoy the beautiful natural scenery of Big Bear.
 Many common activities include skiing and snowboarding in the winter, or lake activities and hiking in the summertime.
 However, one of the best things to do in Big Bear is actually stargazing.
 While most of Southern California is covered by large cities and light pollution, Big Bear is remote enough to take in gorgeous views of the night sky.
 Be sure to take some time out of your vacation to stargazing during your vacation in Big Bear!

 Even the perfect evening for stargazing can go wrong without the proper planning.
-The first step to a successful night of stargazing is finding a great spot.
+The first step to a successful night for Big Bear stars is finding a great spot.
 The best places for stargazing are those that are away from bright lights and are not dusty.
 Stargazing near roads is not ideal, as the headlights will affect your view and the cars will kick up dust.
-It takes about 10 to 15 minutes for your eyes to adjust to the dark, so don’t be discouraged if you don’t see stars right away.
+It takes about 10 to 15 minutes for your eyes to adjust to the dark, so don’t be discouraged if you don’t see Big Bear stars right away.
 Check the weather before you head out to make sure there is minimal cloud cover and not stormy.
+Or book a secluded vacation rental where you can stargaze from your patio or deck!

 Bring the Right Equipment